babynus/projeqtor/branches/V7.1/projeqtor/docs/user/Administration.rst

       * **Always** : Values are replaced on activities and project.
       * **Only is set** : Replaces values, only if not already set.
 .. rubric:: Section: Milestones

+Milestone Management on Requirements, Tickets, Product Versions, Incomings, Deliverables and Deliveries.
+It updates the target (planned) date of the element from the planned date of the milestone.

+It optionally allows you to link the element and the milestone (to get the list of linked elements from the milestone view)

+It optionally allows you to automatically retrieve the milestone from the milestone of the Project Version.
 .. rubric:: Section: Controls and restrictions

 .. rubric:: GENERAL SECTION 3 : Display